JuliaLang/Pkg.jl/docs/src/managing-packages.md

 1. If set, the pkg client would first try to download data from the pkg server,
 2. if that fails, then it falls back to download from the original sources (e.g., GitHub).

-Since Julia 1.5, `https://pkg.julialang.org` provided by JuliaLang org. is used as the default pkg server.
+Since Julia 1.5, `https://pkg.julialang.org` provided by the JuliaLang organization is used as the default pkg server.
 In most cases this should be transparent, but users can still set/unset a pkg server upstream via the environment variable `JULIA_PKG_SERVER`.